goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 {: .notice--primary}

 - Press and hold the Safety Switch until you see solid LED to allow motor arming.
-- Test each motor and note rotation per the wiki image.
+- Test each motor and note rotation per the [wiki diagram](https://ardupilot.org/copter/_images/APM_2_5_MOTORS_QUAD_enc.jpg).
 We will reverse motor directions as required in next step.

 ### BLHeli